CARAMEL: A Succinct Read-Only Lookup Table via Compressed Static Functions: Experiments

 \subsection{Discussion}

 We observe that CARAMEL achieves strong compression rates ranging from 1.25-16x across a variety of applications, with better rates for large, low-entropy data.
 We also see that the compression rate tends to improve as we increase the number of rows $N$.
 From our synthetic dataset benchmarks, we find that our method is particularly effective in representing power law data, which is commonplace in web-scale settings.
-In addition, we find that our two novel algorithmic contributions to constructing CSFs, namely the greedy permutation heuristic and an optimal decision criterion for applying Bloom filter augmentations, both contributed to further substantial memory reductions, as shown in Figure \ref{fig:ablations}.
 Finally, and perhaps surprisingly, we observe that CARAMEL achieves a faster lookup latency than an uncompressed hash table, possibly due to improved cache locality.
 This result suggests that CARAMEL could be a strictly more effective primitive in latency and memory-critical settings involving integer data than traditional key-value stores that do not exploit the underlying entropy.